The Five Stans - Tashkent Departure

 Most of our trips have a Tip Kitty because many cultures have interesting and diverse rules when it comes to tips.
 We’ve found it to be the easiest way to combat over-tipping, under-tipping or having the tip fall into the wrong hands.

 Our goal is for guests to relax and know that the complexities of tipping are taken care of, on their behalf.
-On this trip you’ll visit four different countries with independent currencies, so for the sake of ease, we ask that you provide the amount in USD.
+On this trip you’ll visit five different countries with independent currencies, so for the sake of ease, we ask that you provide the amount in USD.

-- $90 USD given to your guide in Taskent on Day 1
+- $200 USD given to your guide on Day 1

 Standard weight 20 kg, hand-carry bag 7kg.